 Before a readback operation is initiated, the SDO pin must be enabled by writing to the function register and clearing the SDO disable bit; this bit is cleared by default.
-Readback mode is invoked by setting the R/\overline{W} bit = 1 in the serial input register write.
-With R/\overline{W} = 1, Bit A2 to Bit A0, in association with Bit REG2, Bit REG1, and Bit REG0, select the register to be read.
+Readback mode is invoked by setting the R/W bit to 1 in the serial input register write.
+With R/W set to 1, Bit A2 to Bit A0, in association with Bit REG2 to Bit REG0, select the register to be read.
 The remaining data bits in the write sequence are don't care.
 During the next SPI write, the data appearing on the SDO output contains the data from the previously addressed register.
 For a read of a single register, the NOP command can be used in clocking out the data from the selected register on SDO.
 The readback diagram in Figure 4 shows the readback sequence.
-For example, to read back the fine gain register of Channel A on the AD5762R, implement the following sequence:
+For example, to read back the fine gain register of Channel A, implement the following sequence:

-- Write 0xA0XXXX to the input register.
-This write configures the AD5762R for read mode with the fine gain register of Channel A selected.
-Note that all of the data bits, DB15 to DB0, are don't care. - Follow with a second write: an NOP condition, 0x00XXXX.
+- Write 0xA0XXXX to the input shift register.
+This write configures the AD5764R for read mode with the fine gain register of Channel A selected.
+Note that all the data bits, DB15 to DB0, are don't care. - Follow with a second write: an NOP condition, 0x00XXXX.
 During this write, the data from the fine gain register is clocked out on the SDO line; that is, data clocked out contains the data from the fine gain register in Bit DB5 to Bit DB0.